dorsaSz97/death-stranding/README.md

-# Death Stranding Website
+# Death Stranding

-This is my 20th project which is a landing page for the game 'Death Stranding'. (responsive)
+This is a landing page for the game 'Death Stranding' coded with JavaScript.

 (The design is by Eduard Ch)